 The Company's sales and other state non-income tax filings are subject to routine audits by authorities in the jurisdictions where it conducts business in the United States which may result in assessments of additional taxes.
 The Company accrues sales and other non-income tax liabilities based on the Company's best estimate of its probable liability utilizing currently available information and interpretation of relevant tax regulations.
 Given the nature of the Company's business, significant subjectivity exists as to both whether sales and other state non-income taxes can be assessed on its activity and how the sales tax will ultimately be measured by the relevant jurisdictions.
 The Company makes a determination for each reporting period whether the estimates for sales and other non-income taxes in certain states should be revised.
-The expense is included in selling, general and administrative expenses on its condensed consolidated statements of operations and the liability is reflected in sales tax payable as of December 31, 2014 and March 31, 2015, on its condensed consolidated balance sheets.
+The expense is included in selling, general and administrative expenses on its condensed consolidated balance sheets.